 We’ve prepared some guidance and tips to help presenters feel prepared and excited to share their knowledge and experience with attendees.

-- Visit AASHE’s Session Management Site to submit a proposal for a poster session or networking meeting by September 7, 2018.
+- Visit AASHE’s Session Management Site to submit a proposal by the following deadlines.
+(Deadlines will NOT be extended.)

 - Find Submission Instructions on the Call for Proposals page.